AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 In this lab, you will achieve Site2Cloud connectivity to a Cisco Cloud Services Router 1000v (CSR) emulating an on-premises branch router.

-In this lab, you will work with the overlapping IP addresses in this topology:
+In this lab, you will work with the overlapping IP addresses depiected in this drawing:

 ```{figure} images/lab8-topology.png
 ---